 A KMVN guesthouse is available here at Chaukori and a handful of guesthouses are splattered across the village.
 Roadside stalls and dhabas are your best when visiting this place.
 Do try the local cuisine and titillate your taste buds with the Sisunak Saag, Kappa, and Chainsoo among other delicacies.

 Concluding the introduction to our third offbeat destination in Uttarakhand.
 The list continues to grow and so as your bucket list too.

 The Binsar Wildlife Sanctuary is a place to hide away from the world.
-About 33 km away north of Almora, this is where you come to for some peace and quiet.
-Binsar has a place called Zero Point from where you can see some of the great Himalayan peaks, such as Kedarnath peak, Shivling, Trisul and, and Nanda Devi.
+About 33 km away north of Almora, this is where you come to for some peace.
+Binsar has a place called Zero Point from where you can see some of the great Himalayan peaks, such as Kedarnath Peak, Shivling, Trisul and, and Nanda Devi.

 Once the summer capital of the Chand Kings, today you can book a forest resort and have a great time in the wild.
 An exciting place for birdwatchers as it is home to over 200 bird species.